 Information Console appears to the user as a file explorer, as one or more dashboards, or the combination of both of these modes.
 Views and skins affect the presentation of the My Documents page.
-When dashboards are used, page layout is defined separately for each dashboard or gadget controls.
-Dashboard use is described later in this document.
+When dashboards are used, page layout is defined separately for each dashboard or gadget control.
+Dashboard use is described later in this book.

-Organizations can easily customize Information Console.
-If a task or screen described in this chapter is not available, contact your Encyclopedia volume administrator for information about which features are available.
-For example, your administrator can disable the My Documents page and only show dashboards.
+Information Console supports customization.
+If you cannot see a feature or function described in this chapter contact the administrator for the BIRT iServer that hosts your Encyclopedia volume about accessing the feature.
+For example, an administrator can disable the My Documents page and only show dashboards.